 It can be scary to purchase an expensive new suit that you don’t even get to try on before buying.
 To make things worse, there are so many suit makers to choose from.
 You don’t want to waste your money, but you need a suit that fits.

-That’s why I publish reviews here on TheModestMan.com.
+That’s why I publish product reviews here on TheModestMan.com.
 I want to help you avoid buying low-quality, over-priced and ill-fitting clothes.

-Co-founder Carlos Solorio – a fellow man of modest height – recently sent me a gift certificate for a free suit of my choice.
+Co-founder Carlos Solorio – a fellow man of modest height – sent me a gift certificate for a free suit of my choice.
 I went with the Vintage Light Grey Suit, which retails for $467.